howonlee/mertonon/docs/small_roadmap.md

 ---

 - Error screens
+- Some kind of middlingly durable settings db thing... maybe with table
 - Use banlist for password
 - Probabilistic semantics (follow Kolmogorov's first properly)
 - Cobj deletion gotta cascade to weight, with affordance for undeletion implementation later - add this to generate too